benald/liferay-user-links/README.md

 Run `ng serve --open --port` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

-Run 'json-server --watch ./server/db.json' to spin up the JSON REST server
+Run `json-server --watch ./server/db.json` to spin up the JSON REST server

 ## Code scaffolding